ToniWonKanobi/theoveranalyzed.net/posts/2015/7/19/ditching-webfonts-part-ii-hoefler-webfonts-are-prettier-but-slower.md

 A pretty clear endorsement from a professional, wouldn't you say?

-TypeKit and Google Fonts -- it seems both are less latent than Cloud.typography fonts.
+TypeKit and Google Fonts---it seems both are less latent than Cloud.typography fonts.

 # Results